Last Update: 11/3/19

-Across the country, according to news reports, more and more home owners are opting to try and sell their homes themselves instead of working with a realtor or real estate agent to help them get their home sold.
+Across the country, more and more home owners are opting to sell their homes themselves instead of working with a realtor or real estate agent to help them get their home sold.

 Why?
-One of the biggest reasons is cost: with real estate prices being what they are, many home owners are thinking that they cannot afford to have an agent or broker take a percentage of the sale.
-The margin alone is a big incentive for many to try and sell their homes themselves, and like other parts of the country, South Florida may well start seeing more and more “For Sale by Owner” signs.
+One of the biggest reasons is demand: with the tight inventory of real estate available for sale, many homeowners are thinking that they can find a buyer without the help of an agent or broker take a percentage of the sale.
+The typical 6% commission alone is a big incentive for many to try and sell their home themselves.

-Tips for Florida Home Owners Wanting to Sell Florida Home by Owner
+Tips for Homeowners Wanting to Sell Their Home on their Own.

-1. These Owners Must Know Their Home’s Market – Study the Neighborhood, Avoid Getting Emotional
+1. Owners Must Know Their Market – Study the Neighborhood and Avoid Getting Emotional

-Real estate agents and real estate brokers know their neighborhoods and communities, and many of them have worked in these locations for years.
+Real estate agents and real estate brokers are presumed to know their neighborhoods and communities, as many of them have worked in these locations for years.
 By undertaking the sale of the home yourself, you must undertake the work that these professionals would have done for you.
-This means that you will need to study the market in your area, learn the pros and cons of your property, and then establish a sales price that is reasonable for the area.
-This can be hard to do if you don’t get your emotions out of the way, like being sad that you’re selling the family home and being angry that you’re not going to be able to set a sales price at the same amount that you would have been able to sell it for in years past.
+This means that you will need to study the market in your area, learn the pros and cons of your property, like the location and quality of schools and medical professionals, and then determine a sales price that is reasonable for the area.
+This can be hard to do if you can’t set your emotions aside, like being sad that you’re selling the family home or being angry that you’re not going to be able to sell it for the same amount that you would have been able to sell it for in years past.

-2. These Owners Must Get Their Home Physically Ready to Sell
+2. Owners Must Get Their Home Ready to Sell

-Having a formal inspection will be part of any sale (or should be); however, just getting the home ready to sell means more than meeting problems with the property that the inspector points out.
-Landscaping the lot for a good first impression is important.
-Paint should be touched up, carpets should be cleaned, you get the idea.
-The property that you are selling needs to look good to sell to a prospective buyer, and it needs to be in good condition to avoid claims coming back against you for defects in the future.
+Having an inspection will be part of any sale (or at least it should be); however, just getting the home ready to sell means more than dealing with those items that an inspector will point out.
+Landscaping the front yard for a good first impression is important.
+Paint should be touched up, carpets should be cleaned, lightbulds replaced, toilets fixed, the garage and your closets should be organized, you get the idea.
+A homeowner has a lot to do even when there is a real estate agent involved in the process.

-3. These Owners Must Do Their Own Marketing
+3. Owners Must Do Their Own Marketing, Showings And Negotiations

-Real estate agents offer lots of established sales techniques on marketing properties to potential buyers; by opting to sell a home without a real estate agent helping here, the owner is going to have to advertise and market the property themselves.
-There are some web sites that can help; signs on the street (like the image above) as well as local ads in the community papers, etc. can help.
-However, “for sale by owner” may miss out on multi-listing service (MLS) references used by real estate agents representing buyers as well as sellers in the local market.
+Real estate agents have lots of techniques to market properties to potential buyers.
+By opting to sell a home without a real estate agent helping, the owner is going to have to advertise and market the property, answer inquiries and questions, negotiate and show the property to real estate agents and prospective buyers.
+There are some web sites that can help here.
+Also, using street signs as well as local ads in the community papers, etc. can also help.
+However, a “for sale by owner” may miss out on access to the multi-listing service (MLS) used by nearly all real estate agents.

-In the sale of real estate, professionals are involved in various industries that dovetail in the sales and closing process: title companies and title insurance comes into play; licensed inspectors must do their work as required by law and lenders; and appraisers will study comparable properties and work out their opinions on the sale.
-Omitting the real estate agent does not omit the need for other professionals to be involved in a Florida home sale.
-Cutting out the real estate agent means the owner has to do the work here regarding these dovetailing industries that the agent would have undertaken.
+In the sale of real estate, there are many professionals involved in the sales and closing process: title companies and title insurance comes into play; inspectors, surveyors and appraisers must have access to the propery.
+Omitting the real estate agent does not omit the scheduling issues for other professionals involved in the transaction.
+Cutting out the real estate agent means the owner has to do the mundane and time consuming work that the agent would have otherwise undertaken.